 The One-Stop operator is under contract for a one (1) year period with three (3) oneyear extensions available.
-The One-Stop Operator contract extension was approved by FCBOC on May 6, 2020.
 Functional details of the One-Stop Operator are also outlined in the Roles and Responsibilities section of the One-Stop Partner MOU IFA.